swipswaps/objectiv-analytics/bach/docs/source/modelhub_basics.rst

 Using `map` with the model hub & combining models
 -------------------------------------------------
 This example shows how you use map to label users as a new user.
 This uses *time_aggregation*.
 As *time_aggregation* was set to 'YYYY-MM-DD' it means all hits are labeled as new for the entire day in which the user had its first session.
-Now we have a basic feature set that is small enough to fit in memory.
-This can be used with sklearn, as we demonstrate in this example.

 .. code-block:: python

     df['is_new_user'] = modelhub.map.is_new_user(df)

 Or we can label conversion events.
-To do this we first have to define what a conversion is by setting the type of event and the location on the product at which this event was triggered with `add_conversion_event`.
+To do this we first have to define what a conversion is by setting the type of event and the location on the product at which this event was triggered with `add_conversion_event` (this is called the location stack, see :ref:`location_stack` for info).

 .. code-block:: python